malevolentninja/Codeacademy/Javascript/Intro_to_Js_July_2017/Unit_Four/part_Two_Introduction_to_While_Loops_in_Javascript.md

-# Unit Four: Part One - Introduction to While Loops in Javascript
+# Unit Four: Part Two - Introduction to While Loops in Javascript

 ### 1. While we are at it
 ```sh